kkoomen/vim-doge/README.md

 already too much time and I am one of those people.
 Having the skeleton generated and an interactive mode to quickly add descriptions is a big time saver.

-# How does DoGe work?

-The key to DoGe is _regex_.
-Why?
-Because of its flexibility.
-Each filetype consists of a buffer-local variable named `b:doge_patterns` which is a list of dictionaries containing info about a certain pattern to apply for when triggering DoGe.

-In each pattern you can specify a regex pattern and each group can be named and then be used as a token inside the `template` key to render that value when it matches.

-After implementating this the only thing left to do was implementing all the languages.

 # License